Serving 21 cities in the Puget Sound · WA Lic. #EVERPRL743KE

 Ballard, Fremont, and Wallingford sit right next to each other in north Seattle, and from a roofing standpoint they're practically the same neighborhood.
 The housing stock is almost identical block to block: 1920s to 1940s Craftsman bungalows, some post-war ramblers mixed in, and a growing number of skinny townhomes filling every lot that comes up for sale.

-Age of most composition shingle roofs in these neighborhoods — right at or past end of life
+Age of most composition shingle roofs in these neighborhoods, right at or past end of life

-Cost of a moss treatment every few years — skipping it for a decade can mean a $15,000 early replacement
+Cost of a moss treatment every few years, skipping it for a decade can mean a $15,000 early replacement

-Age of any remaining original cedar shake roofs — well past useful life in Seattle's climate
+Age of any remaining original cedar shake roofs, well past useful life in Seattle's climate

-Ballard: compact lots and big trees
+#Ballard: compact lots and big trees

 Ballard's residential blocks between 20th and 28th NW are packed tight.
 Old Scandinavian fishing neighborhood, small lots, houses close together, and tall Douglas firs lining the streets.
 Those firs keep roofs shaded and damp from October through June.
-The result is moss.
-Thick, heavy, roof-killing moss on every north-facing slope.
-The 1.5-story bungalows here have steep dormers that create valleys where debris piles up and water pools.
-Valley flashing failure is one of the most common calls we get from Ballard.
-Soft washing is the right approach for Ballard roofs with moss — pressure washing strips the granules off composition shingles and shortens their life by years.
+The result is moss: thick, heavy, roof-killing moss on every north-facing slope.
+The 1.5-story bungalows here have steep dormers that create valleys where debris piles up and water pools, so failed valley flashing is one of the most common calls we get from Ballard.

-Fremont: canal wind and flat sections
+#Fremont: canal wind and flat sections

 Fremont has the same Craftsman bungalow stock on the residential streets, but two things set it apart.
 First, the homes closer to the Ship Canal get more wind exposure than you'd expect.
-They sit in a natural corridor between the water and the ridge, and during fall storms, the wind funnels through and lifts shingle edges — enough to matter when your shingles are already 25 years old and the seal strips have dried out.
-Second, Fremont Ave and the blocks around it have more apartment buildings and mixed-use structures with flat roof sections.
-Flat roofs are a different animal: drainage, membrane condition, and parapet wall flashing are the three things that keep them alive.
-A flat section that ponds water for more than 48 hours after rain is heading for trouble.
+They sit in a natural corridor between the water and the ridge, and during fall storms the wind funnels through and lifts shingle edges.
+That matters when your shingles are already 25 years old and the seal strips have dried out.

-Wallingford: the moss capital of Seattle
+#Wallingford: the moss capital of Seattle

 The math on skipping moss treatment